morkmic/morkmic/README.md

 🌱 **About me:**

   For last 7 years I've been PLC programmer.
-This journey took me to several continents⛵ where I worked for biggest automotive producers.
+This journey took me to several continents⛵ where I worked mostly for biggest automotive producers as well as for USA military contractor.
 Now I want to take my knowledge and experience to try my chances in IT world.
-I want to become Java Developer.

 📖 **Things learned so far:**
 - Java
 - SQL
-- working on ItelliJ IDEA (also with Maven)
 - Spring
 - Hibernate
+- working on ItelliJ IDEA
+- Maven
+- Gradle
 - Git

 😄 **More about me:**